aptech/docs/docs/CR-gdaPack.rst

 Remarks
 -------

-You may want to call gdaPack after several calls to :func:`gdaUpdate` to remove all of the empty bytes from a GDA.
+You may want to call :func:`gdaPack` after several calls to :func:`gdaUpdate` to remove all of the empty bytes from a GDA.